 Understanding Insurance Coverage for Stucco Damage

-💡 Ask your homeowners insurance carrier directly: “Does my home insurance plan cover stucco-related problems?”
-Adjusting your policy based on Southern Utah’s dry climate and stucco-heavy home designs can save thousands of dollars.
+Ask your homeowners insurance carrier directly: “Does my home insurance plan cover stucco-related problems, and what documentation do you need before repairs begin?”

 Stucco Insurance Exclusions in Homeowners and Business Insurance